 All students are expected to arrive to all classes on time.
 A student is recorded tardy if he or she is not in the classroom ready to begin class from the time the bell rings until 10 minutes have passed (20 minutes during PLHS block classes).
 After that time, he or she will be counted absent for the period.
 The following criteria apply to PLHS:

 - 1. Any student arriving late for class without a pass from a teacher will be sent to the office for a tardy pass. - 2.
 Office staff will determine the excused or unexcused status of each tardy and record such status. - 3.
 Individual teachers may assign a 10-minute detention before or after school for unexcused tardies. - 4.
 Failure to serve the 10-minute detention may result in further consequences as specified in the Discipline Point system. - 5.
-Upon receiving the 5th tardy for any given semester, the student will be issued consequences as specified in the Discipline Point System.
+Students will be given a lunch detention for every three unexcused tardy.
+Failure to serve the lunch detention will result in additional consequences per the Discipline Point System.